 – Sappho 630-570 BCE

-Following along with the themes of the poem, I really wanted to find a way to visually portray the mood.
-The style quickly developed as iconic imagery distressed by the passage of time paired well with the whimsical yet shadowy illusion of fading away
+Following along with the themes within poem, the style quickly developed as classic imagery distressed by the passage of time paired well with the whimsical yet shadowy illusion of fading away

 Often referred to as the “Tenth Muse,” Sappho’s career as a poet was prolific.
-Most of her work was lost, and what remains is fragmented
+Most of her work has been lost and most of what remains is fragmented